nearai/near-mcp/README.md

 The MCP server provides the following tools:

-- `sign_data` - Sign a piece of data with a NEAR account's private key
-- `list_local_keypair` - List keypair information for a specific account
-- `list_all_local_keypairs` - List all keypairs in the local keystore
+- `system.list_local_keypairs` - List all accounts and their keypairs in the local keystore by network.
+- `system.import_account` - Import an account into the local keystore.
+- `system.remove_local_account` - Remove a local NEAR account from the local keystore.
+Once deleted, the account will no longer be available to the user.
-- `account_summary` - Get summary information about any NEAR account
+- `account.view_account_summary` - Get summary information about any NEAR account.
-- `import_account` - Import an account into the local keystore
+- `account.export_account` - Export an account from the local keystore to a file.
-- `list_local_accounts` - List all local NEAR accounts
-- `delete_local_account` - Remove a local NEAR account from the keystore
+- `account.sign_data` - Sign a piece of data and base58 encode the result with the private key of a NEAR account the user has access to.
-- `create_account` - Create a new NEAR account
+- `account.create_account` - Create a new NEAR account.
+- `account.list_access_keys` - List all access keys for an account.
+- `account.add_access_key` - Add an access key to an account.
+- `account.delete_access_key` - Delete an access key from an account based on it's public key.
-- `send_tokens` - Send NEAR tokens to an account
+- `tokens.send_near` - Send NEAR tokens to an account.

 ## Integration with AI Models